bongochong/CombinedPrivacyBlockLists/README.md

 # Combined Privacy Block Lists
 Ad-blocking hosts files, BitTorrent IP block lists, and PAC files, all merged, sorted and de-duped from multiple reputable sources.
-The processing and generation of these lists is automated via my homemade scripts, which are now available in subdirectories of this repository.
+The processing and generation of these lists is automated via my homemade scripts and utilities, which are now available in subdirectories of this repository.
 Use as you see fit.
 All content in this repo is approved by Richard Stallman himself, theoretically.

 **Descriptions**